A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 There has been born in St. Marys an animal which is causing considerable attention.
 Its mother is a cow and is half calf and half bear.
 Its head and neck are shaped similarly to a bear’s, and it has two tails, one similar to a calf’s on its side and the other similar to a bear’s attached at the regular place.

 Saint Mary is a parish in Kent County, New Brunswick.
-The only bear that occurs in eastern Canada is the black bear (Ursus americanus).

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).